Having your operation for pancreatic cancer

 Your surgeon will tell you once you can start drinking again.
 You will start with sips of fluid, often a day or two after surgery.
 Gradually the amount you are allowed to drink will increase, before slowly moving on to more solid foods.
 Once you are able to drink without being sick, your drip and nasogastric tube can come out.

 The wound from the operation will be covered up when you come round from the anaesthetic.
 It will be left covered for a couple of days.
 Then the dressings will be changed and the wound cleaned.
 The wound drains will be left in until they stop draining fluid.
 The bottles attached to them will be changed every day.
 Wound drains can usually be taken out about a week after your operation.
 This may be longer if there is any fluid leakage in the operation area.
 Your stitches will be left in for about 2 weeks.

 Some surgeons leave a small tube (stent) inside you to help drain fluid from the pancreas after your surgery.
-This is usually removed about 3 weeks after the operation, so you have to come back to hospital to have it taken out in outpatients.
+They take this out about 3 weeks after the operation.

 This may seem impossible at first.
 Moving about helps you to get better, but you will need to start gradually.
 Your physiotherapist will visit you every day after your operation to help you with your breathing and leg exercises.